onedata/onepanel/README.md

 About
 =====

-*onepanel* enables interactive installation of *onedata* components using Web GUI.
+*Onepanel* enables interactive installation of *Onedata* components using Web GUI.

 Goals
 -----